E-Commerce Basics: 15 Terms That Explain How Online Stores Work

-E-commerce is literally electronic commerce—any transaction made online, no matter how frequent.
+E-commerce refers to any transaction made online — buying or selling products, services, or digital goods, regardless of frequency or platform.
 What began as a novel way to sell products has become a core method of doing business, allowing small and independent sellers to reach far wider audiences than physical stores ever could.

 As global internet access expands and platforms make online purchasing easier than ever, e-commerce continues to grow in demand, spanning everything from digital products and subscriptions to physical goods shipped worldwide.

-Today’s social platforms—especially those with built-in shopping features—have made it easier than ever for creators to generate income online.
-For many, however, platform-based selling is where the journey begins—and often ends.
+Today’s social platforms, especially those with built-in shopping features, have made it easier than ever for creators to generate income online.
+For many, however, platform-based selling is often where the journey begins, and ends.

-This post is intended to help bridge that gap by introducing the core e-commerce concepts that support sustainable online businesses, for creators who want to move beyond platform dependence and better understand how e-commerce works as a whole.
+This post is intended to help bridge that gap by introducing the core e-commerce concepts that support sustainable online businesses, for creators who want to move beyond platform dependence and better understand how e-commerce works as a whole — from getting traffic to your store, to converting visitors into customers, to fulfilling orders once a sale is made.

 Marketing & Traffic (Getting People In)